peterstangl/json-schemas/README.md

 ### `polynomial_names` (optional, *type: array of string*)

-List of names identifying the individual polynomials used in function-of-polynomials mode.
+Array of names identifying the individual polynomials used in function-of-polynomials mode.
 Must contain unique, non-empty strings.

 Example: